Sly 2: Band of Thieves: Visuals and worlds

-Sly 2: Band of Thieves features architecture guiding the player from a distance, such as the Eiffel Tower (left), inspired by "weenies" at Disneyland that serve the same purpose, such as Sleeping Beauty's Castle (right).
+Sly 2: Band of Thieves features architecture guiding the player from a distance, such as the Eiffel Tower (left), inspired by "weenies" at Disneyland that serve the same purpose, such as Sleeping Beauty Castle (right).

 Lead artist was Madan, overseeing concept art, cutscenes and character designs.
 Suzanne Kaufman was 3D animator, Andrew Woods character animator, and Karin Yamagiwa texture artist.
 Other members of the art team included Travis Kotzebue, Paul Whitehead, Hokyo Lim, Ramey Harris, Augie Pagan, Edward Pun, and Joanna Wang, with Kathy Anderson, Logan Bender, Jordan Kotzebue, Dan Phillips, Shane White, and Scott Wiener credited as additional artists.

 The look and style was inspired by Batman: The Animated Series (1992–1995), Fox noting its film noir look combined with tongue-in-cheek humor.
-It also was influenced by comic books and various 1970s Saturday morning cartoons.
+It also was influenced by comic books and various 1970s Saturday-morning cartoons.
 Madan explained the goal was to make an interactive cartoon, where Sly "pop[ed]" out of the screen when he jumped.
 This was accomplished by having the most detailed assets the farthest away and in the background, and the simplest and most "abstract", as well as the flat-looking characters, in the front, per the cartoon shows they referenced.

 Usual at Sucker Punch, the visual-making process was the greenlighting of ideas from concept artists, then designers using it to figure out the geometry and placement of characters and objects in levels, then concept artists filling in the details; this was all before modeling, texturing, and lighting.
 For Sly 2: Band of Thieves, the concept art production started with Madan coming up with bosses, as they would dictate the feel of the levels, before the entire art staff conceived locations to base them on.
 For antagonists, artists decided on drawing two types, serious and comedic, and had their proportions as asymmetrical as possible so they were identifiable from a distance.